 If you really want to boost your sign-up rate, you should give people an incentive to sign-up.
-My incentive at the moment is my e-course: discover your passion in 5 days.
+My incentive at the moment is my report on 7 steps to building a business around your passion.
 Can you put together something for people that they’d want to have?

 It doesn’t have to be big, as long as it’s something that people like.
 Write something and get it out there.
 Don’t sweat the small stuff.

 I also recommend you start building an e-mail list.
 It will come in handy in the future when you want to interact with your readers and even recommend things you really like and think they would find useful.

 Article directories almost always give you a resource box, which is basically your place to shine.
 You get to say what you do and why people should click your link.

 Let’s say I’ve written an article about doing what you love, which is highly relevant to my sign-up incentive, then at the end I could write “Do you want to learn more?
 Click here.”

 You’ll have to experiment with what works.
 You get click-through statistics on many article directories so you can easily test difference resource boxes.

 The main point I want to get across is to write articles and link them to your sign-up page.
 If you don’t have a sign-up page, get one and tell people WHY they should listen to you.